dshetty100/Stock-Analysis/README.md

 # Analysis of green-energy stocks dataset

 ## Overview of the Project
-The purpose of this project was to assist Steve in analyzing green energy stocks for their total daily volume (number of time it was traded) and return (performances) for the year 2017 and 2018.
-The purpose was also to compare the original code that was written for the above analysis with a refactored code to determine the performance between the two codes.
+The purpose of this project was to assist Steve in analyzing green-energy stocks for their total daily volume (number of time it was traded) and return (performances) for the year 2017 and 2018.
+The purpose was also to compare the original code, that was written for the above analysis, with a refactored code and determine the performance between the two codes.

 The analysis was performed using the green-energy stock data set which contained a list of ticker symbol and the daily volume for each stock for 2017 and 2018 in a tabulated form.